tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

             -   0x07 |br| MP_BOOL
             -   True if :ref:`box.cfg.election_mode <cfg_replication-election_mode>` is ``candidate`` or ``manual``.
                 Since v. :doc:`2.7.3 </release/2.7.3>` and :doc:`2.8.2 </release/2.8.2>`

+        *   -   :ref:`IPROTO_FLAGS <internals-iproto-keys-flags>`
+            -   0x09 |br| MP_UINT
+            -   Auxiliary data to indicate the last transaction message state.
+                Included in the header of any DML request that is recorded in the WAL.

+        *   -   IPROTO_SERVER_VERSION
+            -   0x06 |br| MP_UINT
+            -   Tarantool version of the subscribing node, in a compact representation

+        *   -   IPROTO_REPLICA_ANON
+            -   0x50 |br| MP_BOOL
+            -   Optional key used in :ref:`SUBSCRIBE request <internals-iproto-replication-subscribe>`.
+                True if the subscribing replica is anonymous

         *   -   IPROTO_ID_FILTER
             -   0x51 |br| MP_ARRAY